KaterynaZhuvak/qencode-form/README.md

 # Qencode

-*This repository presents a login and password replacement form.*
+*This repository presents a login and password replacement form.
+The site is available for phones starting at 320 pixels.*

 ## Table of Contents
 - [Qencode](#qencode)